Are THC Gummies Legal? Status by State

 Key Takeaways:

-• Marijuana is considered federally illegal, meaning THC gummies derived from marijuana are illegal.
+- Marijuana is considered federally illegal, meaning marijuana-derived THC edibles are federally illegal.

-• You can purchase THC gummies from licensed dispensaries, either in-person (like our location in Avon, Ohio!) or online.
+- You can purchase THC or hemp edibles from licensed dispensaries, either in-person (like our location in Avon, Ohio) or online.

-• Double-check the laws and regulations when traveling, because even legal THC gummies may be considered illegal in certain jurisdictions.
+- Double-check the laws and regulations when traveling, because even legal THC gummies may be restricted in certain jurisdictions.

 See Related: How Many CBD Gummies Should I Take to Relax?

-Over the last decade, the legal landscape surrounding marijuana and THC edibles has changed significantly.
+Over the last decade, the legal landscape surrounding THC and marijuana edibles has changed significantly.
 With new laws seemingly being introduced at the federal, state, and local levels every year, it can be hard to keep up.

 As of 2025, marijuana remains listed as a Schedule I substance under the Controlled Substances Act.
 That means marijuana is illegal under federal law.